-Welcome to Rohan Guildford from Manager Lorna Owens, Matt, Andy, Lucy and Adam
+Welcome to Rohan Guildford from Manager Lorna Owens, Matt, Andy, Ben, Nick, Harry and Emily.

 Shop Phone Number: 01483 304752